alefranco41/Spotify-Playlist-Generator/README.md

   a) if you haven't already done so, you will need to verify the email associated to your Spotify account.
   b) after you have verified the email,  wait about five minutes: Spotify takes time to register your account to the Developer Dashboard.
 3) Go to https://developer.spotify.com/dashboard and create an application
-4) Use the credentials of the application to set up the variables 'client_id', 'client_secret' and 'redirect_uri' in the file 'listening_history_manager.py'
+4) For every application that you create, you have to insert the credentials 'client_id', 'client_secret' and 'redirect_uri' in the dictionary 'credentials_dicts' inside the module 'listening_history_manager.py'
-5) Run 'step1.py'
-6) If it's the first run, a link will be prompted to you.
+5) Every time you try to run a module, a link will be prompted to you.
 Paste the link into a browser, login to Spotify, copy the URL you were redirected to, and paste it back into the program
+6) Run 'step1.py'
 7) Run 'step2.py'

-8) If you reach the Spotify API requests limit, the application will not work.
-In this case, you can either:
-  a) wait for about one day
-  b) delete the '.cache' file and go back to step 3)
+For experimental purposes you can also run 'other_methods.py' and 'evaluation.py'